 Transitional Housing for Women and Children

-Established on the steps of Saint John’s Lutheran Church in 1985 as an emergency shelter for 20 women and children, Saint John’s Program for Real Change now has the capacity to house 329 women and children in Sacramento as they work toward a more stable life and permanent housing.
+Saint John’s Program for Real Change has the capacity to house 329 women and children in Sacramento as they work toward a more stable life and permanent housing.

 Housing on Campus

-• Ample parking with handicap parking and access
+- Ample parking with handicapped parking and access

 Saint John’s Square